Plaintiff Attorney: Steven Hutchinson, Julie Upton

-Smith Freed & Eberhard partner Matt Ukishima recently achieved an impressive dismissal of a personal injury claim by utilizing his extensive knowledge of tribal court rules and ordinances to invoke his clients’ right to sovereign immunity and achieve a positive result in an efficient and cost effective manner.
+Smith Freed Eberhard recently achieved an impressive dismissal of a personal injury claim by utilizing an extensive knowledge of tribal court rules and ordinances to invoke its clients’ right to sovereign immunity and achieve a positive result in an efficient and cost effective manner.

-In this case, Mr. Ukishima’s client was the Confederated Tribes of Coos, Lower Umpqua, and Siuslaw Indians (“the Tribes”).
-The Tribes own the Three Rivers Casino in Florence, Oregon.
-On the night in question, Plaintiff tripped over a parking block in the Casino’s outdoor parking lot.
+IIn this case, Smith Freed Eberhard’s client was the confederated tribes of Coos, Lower Umpqua, and Siuslaw Indians (“the tribes”).
+The tribes own the Three Rivers Casino in Florence, Oregon.
+On the night in question, plaintiff tripped over a parking block in the casino’s outdoor parking lot.
 The parking block was situated in the walking area between two stalls with parked vehicles, rather than directly in front of a stall.
 In addition, a lack of lighting may have contributed to her failure to notice the parking block.
-As a result of the trip and fall, Plaintiff suffered a full comminuted fracture of the proximal humerus of her left shoulder causing permanent injury, sprain/strain injuries to various parts of her body, an impact trauma to her nose, and mental pain and suffering.
+As a result of the trip and fall, plaintiff suffered a full comminuted fracture of the proximal humerus of her left shoulder causing permanent injury, sprain/strain injuries to various parts of her body, an impact trauma to her nose, and mental pain and suffering.
 Plaintiff sought over $650,000 in damages.

-Because of Mr. Ukishima’s proficient understanding of the Tribes’ sovereign immunity rights and a thorough analyses and careful study of this Tribes’ relevant law, Mr. Ukishima initially was able to remove the case from tribal court, then successfully defeated plaintiff’s aggressive efforts to revive the claims.
-This appeared to be a case of at least shared liability by the Tribes as the parking block was not properly situated.
-Further, Mr. Ukishima would have also had to hire a lighting expert and human factors expert to prove plaintiff’s negligence, and possibly a building code expert.
-As such, Mr. Ukishima not only protected his client from liability but also saved his client the fees and costs associated with discovery and depositions.
-In so doing, Mr. Ukishima won on the law alone, achieving a quick and economic dismissal for his appreciative clients.
+Because of an excellent understanding of the tribes’ sovereign immunity rights and a thorough analyses and careful study of this tribes’ relevant law, Smith Freed Eberhard initially was able to remove the case from tribal court, then successfully defeat plaintiff’s aggressive efforts to revive the claims.
+This appeared to be a case of at least shared liability by the tribes as the parking block was not properly situated.
+Had things progressed, the defense would have had to hire a lighting expert and human factors expert to prove plaintiff’s negligence, and possibly a building code expert.
+As such, Smith Freed Eberhard not only protected its client from liability but also from the fees and costs associated with discovery and depositions.
+In so doing, we won on the law alone, achieving a quick and economic dismissal for our extremely appreciative clients.